Babri Masjid: Etymology

 The name "Babri Masjid" comes from the name of the Mughal emperor Babur, who is said to have ordered its construction.
 Before the 1940s, it was called Masjid-i Janmasthan ("mosque of the birthplace") including in official documents.

 Architecture

 Background

-The rulers of the Delhi Sultanate and their successors, the Mughals, were great patrons of art and architecture and constructed many fine tombs, mosques and madrasas.
+The rulers of the Delhi Sultanate and their successors, the Mughals, were great patrons of art and architecture and constructed many tombs, mosques and madrasas.
 These have a distinctive style which bears influences of "later Tughlaq" architecture.
 Mosques all over India were built in different styles; the most elegant styles developed in areas where indigenous art traditions were strong and local artisans were highly skilled.
-Thus regional or provincial styles of mosques grew out of local temple or domestic styles, which were conditioned in their turn by climate, terrain, materials, hence the enormous difference between the mosques of Bengal, Kashmir and Gujarat.
+Thus, regional or provincial styles of mosques grew out of local temple or domestic styles, which were conditioned in their turn by climate, terrain, materials, hence the enormous difference between the mosques of Bengal, Kashmir and Gujarat.
 The Babri Mosque followed the architectural school of Jaunpur Sultanate.
 When viewed from the west side, it resembled the Atala Masjid in Jaunpur.